 Also let subcontractors and customers know what to expect during the remodel.
 Discuss where the work site ends and the family living space begins.
 Pointing out dangers to both parties is a good way to remind your employees and your customers of the hazards associated with remodeling a home.

+If you are in a new property make sure to clear the land to leave it perfect and ready, look for Land Clearing Near Me and find the best companies for clearing your land and other services.
 Make sure that at the end of each day all tools are stored correctly, cords are off the floor, and scraps and trash are picked up and thrown away.
 This shows the customer that you respect their living space.
 It also can protect your customer from job site hazards or injuries associated with your presence in their home.
 Keeping the job site clean will earn you huge bonus points with your customer and can be a major factor in their willingness to refer you to others.

 Taking the time and effort to prevent injuries during a remodel shows customers that you are looking out for their best interest.
 If an outside inspector drops by, your attention to safety can win you a professional recommendation from a trusted expert in your industry.